The Arts in Asheville

 Downtown Art Walks are held five or six Fridays a year at around two dozen Downtown galleries, with many exhibit openings and appearances by artists.
 A brochure on art galleries is published by the Art Galleries Association, and copy can be downloaded from their website at www.ashevilledowntowngalleries.org.
 Most studios and galleries in the River Arts District are open to the public, with varying hours.
 Visit www.riverartsdistrict.com where you can download a booklet and map on the district.

-Asheville Art Museum (2 S. Pack Square, 828-253-3227, www.ashevilleart.org, open Tue.-Sat.
-10-5, Sun.
-1-5, admission $8 adults, $7 for students and seniors) focuses on American art in the 20th and 21st centuries.
-The permanent collection of the recently expanded 53,000 square feet museum has more than 3,500 works in all media, plus another 5,000 architectural drawings.
+Asheville Art Museum (2 S. Pack Square, 828-253-3227, www.ashevilleart.org. currently closed for a major renovation and expansion -- during the expansion, the museum is opening small pop-up museum spaces around the city) focuses on American art in the 20th and 21st centuries.
+The permanent collection has more than 3,500 works in all media, plus another 5,000 architectural drawings.
 It includes a collection of about 500 works on Black Mountain College and by artists and photographers associated with the college.
 See Black Mountain College above.

 Most Asheville galleries are clustered on and near Biltmore Avenue Downtown, in the River Arts District and in Biltmore Village.
 Hours vary, but most galleries are closed on Sundays and many don’t open until late morning on weekdays and Saturdays.
 Many sell art crafts as well as paintings and other art.
 The following is a comprehensive but not complete list of galleries: